mk270/ocaml-prolog/README.md

-A trivial Prolog interpreter in OCaml, originally by Karol Stosiek et al.
+A trivial Prolog interpreter in OCaml, originally by Karol Stosiek and Szymon Fogiel.

 This tool optionally provides a *non-deterministic* ordering of results of evaluation.
 The motivation for this is to generate dissimilar strings